gs-kotang/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

 3. **Datasource and Authentication Specification**: See if one of the existing common DatasourceSpecification and AuthenticationStrategy subtypes work for connecting to databases within your use cases.
 Check the listing [here](https://github.com/finos/legend-engine/blob/master/legend-engine-xt-relationalStore-protocol/src/main/java/org/finos/legend/engine/protocol/pure/v1/RelationalProtocolExtension.java).
 If yes, then choose the appropriate ones.
-Else go to the section on [Adding a new Datasource or AuthenticationStrategy Specification](#adding-a-new-datasource-or-authenticationstrategy-specification).
+Else go to the section on "Adding a new Datasource/AuthenticationStrategy Specification".

     For the sake of this tutorial lets continue with [StaticDatasourceSpecification](https://github.com/finos/legend-engine/blob/master/legend-engine-xt-relationalStore-protocol/src/main/java/org/finos/legend/engine/protocol/pure/v1/model/packageableElement/store/relational/connection/specification/StaticDatasourceSpecification.java) plus [UserNamePasswordAuthenticationStrategy](https://github.com/finos/legend-engine/blob/master/legend-engine-xt-relationalStore-protocol/src/main/java/org/finos/legend/engine/protocol/pure/v1/model/packageableElement/store/relational/connection/authentication/UserNamePasswordAuthenticationStrategy.java) to connect to our database.

 4. **Authentication Flow**: Now we will add an authentication flow for SqlServer using StaticDatasourceSpecification with UsernamePasswordAuthenticationStrategy.
-Let's create a class SqlServerStaticWithUserPasswordFlow in sqlserver-engine module.
+Let's create a class SqlServerStaticWithUserPasswordFlow in sqlserver-execution module.

     ~~~java
     // Copyright 2021 Goldman Sachs